Our Selection Process

 Recommended High School Curriculum

 We respect the responsibility that high schools, principals and teachers have in the development of courses and curricula for their students.
 For that reason, we do not have a set of required courses for admission to Stanford.
 We have found, though, that a curriculum emphasizing depth and breadth across the core academic subjects is the best preparation for the academic rigors at Stanford.
 Our experience has suggested that students who excel in a curriculum like the one below are well-suited for the demands of college academics:

 - English: four years, with significant emphasis on writing and literature.

-- History/Social Studies: three or more years.
-Such courses should include the writing of essays.
+- History/Social Studies: three or more years, with courses that include the writing of essays.

 - Science: three or more years of laboratory science (including biology, chemistry and physics).

-Students currently enrolled in the British education system are required to submit their GCSE results, AS results and predicted A-Level marks for consideration.
-Generally, students applying to Stanford from the British education system will have taken at least three full A-Level courses (though they may not have sat the final examinations).Updated on July 27, 2017 10:43 AM
+Students currently enrolled in the British education system are required to submit their GCSE results and predicted A-Level marks for consideration.
+Generally, students applying to Stanford from the British education system will have taken at least three full A-Level courses (though they may not have taken the final examinations).Updated on July 28, 2021 9:30 AM